umhau/umhau.github.io/_posts/2021-9-16-expand-raid-additional-disk.md

 # check that the new disk is not part of a RAID device
 cat /proc/mdstat | grep $new_disk > /dev/null && echo "disk is part of a RAID device" && exit

-# see if there's any other process using the disk
-lsof +D /dev/$new_disk
 ```

 ## Prep the new disk